cultureteamco/website/clients/aami.md

   - image: aami/teaser-image-1-720x480.jpg
     width: 720
     height: 480
+preview: We built a session around teamwork and collaboration, with a goal to help everyone get to know each other better and have some fun.
+quote: Even the people who I thought mightn’t engage got into it!
 session:
   - title: Fake Nametags
     summary: It’s nice to get to know one another, but can be a little awkward when you feel like you should already know someone’s name.
 In this game, we give participants the opportunity to introduce themselves - or - the fictional character they’ve decided to be today.
 It’s a lighthearted way to give everyone in the room a name and a voice.